jaimejazarenoiii/portfolio-v2-simplified/resume.md

 **APEC MSME Marketplace** - Online marketplace. - PH <span style="float: right; ">April 2017 - July 2018</span>

 ### EXPERIENCE
+Sr. Software Engineer II - **Cognizant Philippines** <span style="float: right;">October 2023 - Current</span><br>
+Focused on advancing the iOS architecture of the Alaska Airlines app, I contributed expertise in Swift and SwiftUI to enhance scalability, performance, and user experience.
+With a keen eye for detail and adherence to iOS development best practices, I optimized the app's architecture for flexibility and maintainability.<br>

+As the lead iOS developer, I took ownership of critical iOS components, ensuring seamless integration and efficient workflows.
+Through continuous innovation and rigorous quality assurance, I played a key role in evolving the app's functionality and enhancing overall user satisfaction.<br>
+Swift, SwiftUI, MVVM, Scaled Agile Framework(SAFe)

 Senior iOS Engineer - **AB Leisure Exponent Inc.** <span style="float: right;">June 2023 - Current</span><br>
 Assigned the crucial responsibility of re-architecting a project and introducing Agile methodology to the team, addressing common issues such as workload visibility and meeting deadlines.<br>